lut0pia/raccoon/docs/README.md

 - Use `Middle-Click` to change a note's effect.
 - Use `Up/Down-Arrow` to transpose one semitone.
 - Use `Control+Up/Down-Arrow` to transpose one octave.

+## Music Editor

+The music editor allows you to orchestrate multiple sound tracks at once and in sequence.

+Each row is a list of 4 optional sound effect indices which will be played simultaneously.

+When a row is done playing, the subsequent row is played, unless 🛑 is set, in which case playback stops, or ⤴️ is set, in which case we go back up to the closest ⤵️.

 # Memory